AvSuper COVID-19 updates

 We wrote to all of our income stream members to explain how this measure is being implemented, and many members have taken up this option.
 If you are thinking about it, you can read about your options here or call our Member Advice Consultants for help.

-If you have currently elected to receive the minimum payment amount, this will automatically reduce your 2020-21 payment to the lower rate.
-You do not have to do anything to receive the reduced amounts from 1 July 2020.
-However, if you don’t want your payments reduced or have other queries about your payment schedule for 2020-21, please contact us to discuss your specific situation.
+If you had elected to receive the minimum payment amount, we automatically reduced your 2020-21 payment to the lower rate.
+If you wish to change your payments or have other queries about your payment schedule for 2020-21, please contact us to discuss your specific situation.

 Early access to superannuation